What Is a Roth IRA Conversion?

 Is there a penalty for converting a traditional IRA to a Roth IRA?

-No, there is no penalty for converting a traditional IRA to a Roth IRA.
-However, you will owe taxes on the amount converted.
+No, there is no early withdrawal penalty for converting a traditional IRA to a Roth IRA, regardless of your age.
+However, you will owe income taxes on the amount converted.
+The 10% early withdrawal penalty only applies if you withdraw converted funds from the Roth IRA within five years of the conversion and you are under age 59 1/2.

 Can I convert my 401(k) to a Roth IRA?